 Clare Maxwell is a movement educator and Alexander Technique teacher based in NYC.
 She worked with two Bessie award winning choreographers during her 30 year career in experimental dance, toured her own work in the US and in Europe, and certified as a teacher of the Alexander Technique at ACAT/NYC and The Art of Breathing with Jessica Wolf.
 Clare created a full curriculum for actors during her five years on the faculty of the William Esper Acting Studio, and is currently developing a body mapping practice that follows the evolution and structure of our central nervous system.

 Melissa Neidich graduated from the MA Dance and Somatic Well-being program in 2014.
-Her background includes over 20 years of exploration and training in dance, martial arts, Taoist arts, Tantric arts, and somatic movement practices including Continuum and Body Mind Centering.
-Melissa is a substitute teacher for Moving Body Innovations and a documentary film editor.
+Her background includes over 20 years exploration and training in dance, martial arts, Taoist arts, Tantric arts and somatic movement practices including Continuum and Body Mind Centering.
+Melissa is a substitute teacher for Moving body Innovations and a documentary editor.
 Her teaching aspires to communicate her interest in the practice of being in the moment and her love of full-bodied movement.

 Gena Rho Smith is a Clinical Somatic Educator in the tradition of Thomas Hanna.
 She has a private Clinical Somatic practice in Maplewood NJ and NYC where she also teaches Somatic movement and Somatic yoga workshops and classes.
 Gena is currently teaching Somatics for contemporary dance at Rutgers, Mason Gross School of the Arts.
 Gena has been practicing and teaching yoga since 1998.
 Prior to her yoga practice, she had a career as a modern dancer, performing and teaching as a member of the Trisha Brown Company.
 She has a BS in education and MFA in Dance from NYU TISCH School of the Arts.